pamgene/UKA_shiny_app/README.md

-# UKA app
+# UKA shiny app

 ##### Description

-The `UKA_app` allows the user to perform Upstream Kinase Analysis (UKA) for tyrosine or serine threonine kinases.
+The `UKA_shiny_app` allows the user to perform Upstream Kinase Analysis (UKA) for tyrosine or serine threonine kinases.
 The UKA algorithm predicts differential kinase activity in a Test Condition compared to Control.
-The UKA uses knowledge from publicly available databases of kinase-substrate relationships.
+It uses knowledge from publicly available databases of kinase-substrate relationships.

 #### Versions and UKA database
 * Version 0.2.8 and below uses the UKA-2022 db